lee-hodg/singularity/README.md

 **Publications**

-Here you can add any publications you have may have.
+Here you can add any publicationsmay have.
 Including the journal and arXiv preprints.

+**Skills**

 The `content` field is used to provide the rich text field for the skills section.